keystonejs/keystone/docs/guides/prisma.md

 > **Warning:** The Prisma adapter uses Prisma Migrate, which is currently [considered experimental](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate).
 We do not recommend using the Prisma adapter for production systems yet.

-In this guide we'll walk you through the steps to create a new project using Keystone and Prisma, automatically run a migration when changing your Keystone schema, and use the prisma client directly in a custom query.
+In this guide we'll walk you through the steps to create a new project using Keystone and [Prisma](https://github.com/prisma/prisma), automatically run a migration when changing your Keystone schema, and use Prisma Client directly in a custom query.

 ## Connect to your database